vamfun/Hoverboard-Hack-FOC-PID-Servo/README.md

 	#endif

 Good luck...
 The motors are very responsive....Motor response to a full rotation step input to the PID controller takes less than an 1/8 second reach a full 360 deg mechanical rotation.
-See plot: https://github.com/vamfun/Hoverboard-Hack-FOC-PID-Servo/blob/main/360%20degree%20step%20response%20plot.jpeg
+See plots and video in this issue... https://github.com/EmanuelFeru/hoverboard-firmware-hack-FOC/issues/139

 # hoverboard-firmware-hack-FOC
 [![Build Status](https://travis-ci.com/EmanuelFeru/hoverboard-firmware-hack-FOC.svg?branch=master)](https://travis-ci.com/EmanuelFeru/hoverboard-firmware-hack-FOC)